aces/Loris/README.md

 ### Upgrade Step

 It is recommended to do a backup of the Database before upgrading the database schemas.
-If you have installed a previous version Loris, you can upgrade Loris to the latest in the following ways:
+If you have installed a previous version of LORIS, you can upgrade LORIS to the latest in the following ways:

 1. Using Git command checkout to the latest version of Loris.
  ```bash